meandemo/ng2-demo/README.md

 # Changes

+### 21-jan-2016:
+Update the gradient demo with an animated control panel, to demonstrate how animations can be easily done with ng2

 ### 20-jan-2016:
 Added a gradient demo, works fine.
 We have also updated the error handling: an API allows the error page to display in the url with triggered the 404 error.